jvgomez/fast_methods/README.md

 ## Known issues:

 - There is not reset in the grid values if the same grid is used in Fast Marching Methods twice.
 Be aware of this, it can lead to wrong FMM results.
-- GCC 4.9 has a bug which causes compilation to fail https://gcc.gnu.org/bugzilla/show_bug.cgi?id=59937 Please use GCC 4.8.x (or other compilers with C++11 support).

 ## TODO